cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 - impl_name: (optional) Name of the implementation that should run the hook.
 If not provided, an arbitrary implementation will be used.
 Set on a request, ignored when replying.
 - params: The trial parameters so far.
 The first hook to be called will receive the default parameters present in the `cogment.yaml` file, and subsequent hooks will receive the parameters sent from the previous hook.
 Typically, changes are made to this data and the message sent as a reply.
 - user_id: The ID of the user that is starting the trial.
 Set on a request, ignored when replying.

-[1]: concepts/glossary.md#trial-parameters
-[2]: #ObservationData